 A business bank account works much like your personal bank account.
 Except that they money that goes in and out relate purely to your business.

 Often business bank accounts have different types of benefits and perks attached to them.
 These are designed to benefit you from a work perspective.
-So when you start to look around at potential business banks ask what they will offer you.

 How to Open a UK Business Bank Account